 In a survey of 2,800 Americans over age 35, only 8% receive recommended preventive services.
 This includes blood pressure checks, cholesterol checks, osteoporosis checks, cancer screening, alcohol use, and more.

 If they aren’t getting regular care checks, they’re not getting vision and dental visits, either.
 And once again, all of this can increase stress, financial difficulty, and mental health issues.
 It’s important to check for these issues holistically.

 You may have noticed a theme here: healthcare isn’t always accessible.
 Fortunately, many doctors are now offering telemedical services.
 If a patient has a cold or needs to check in about a chronic issue, taking an online appointment may help you serve them best.

 Additionally, you can encourage them to use out-of-pocket remote care services to speak with mental health counselors, nutritionists, and more.

 Lastly, there are many vulnerable populations with special needs and experiences.
 Preventive health is important to them, but their experiences are often forgotten.
 Examples of these populations include veterans and the homeless.
-Focusing additional preventative health-focused questions and initiatives on vulnerable populations can provide a positive impact on not just individual patients, but your entire community.
+Focusing additional preventative health-focused questions and initiatives on vulnerable populations can positively impact not just individual patients but also your entire community.

 Latest posts by Brooke Faulkner (see all)